3DBAG/CityBuf/readme.md

 Specificalities:
 - `null` values in the geometry semantic values list are encoded as the maximum value of a `Uint32`.

- Currently not supported are Geometry templates, Appearance and Extensions.
-Geometry templates and textures should be straighforward to add to the CityBuf specification.
+ Currently not supported are CityJSON's Geometry templates, appearance and extensions.
+Geometry templates and appearance are straighforward to add to the CityBuf specification.
 For extensions it is not immediately clear how that would work within CityBuf.

 ## Attributes
 To store attribute values we adopt [the approach from flatgeobuf](https://worace.works/2022/03/12/flatgeobuf-implementers-guide/#properties-schema-representation-columns-and-columntypes): a column schema that is stored in the columns vector field in the header (or optionally inside the features, in case  attributes are different for each feature) and a custom binary `attributes` buffer that contains the attribute values and references the column schema, ie each value is encoded as: